 There are things you learn through training and things you learn on the actual day of the marathon

-A lot can happen in 26.2 miles.
-A marathon is just as much a mental challenge as it is a physical one and for first-time marathoners, there are certain obstacles that need to be overcome.
+A lot can happen in 42 kilometers (or 26.2 miles).
+A marathon is as much a mental challenge as it is a physical one and for first-timers, there are certain obstacles that need to be overcome.

 Don’t go too fast at the start

-Not only will this tire you out faster, it’s dangerous for everyone if you start running early on.
-At the starting line, there are likely to be hundreds of runners packed together.
-In the first mile or so, it would be too crowded to do a full run, so you’re better off using this mile as a warm-up.
-Spend this time running your race pace and if you choose to stay in a group, make sure the group’s pace is consistent with yours.
-World’s Marathon says that those who run with pace groups that are in-line with theirs have greater chances of finishing and achieving time goals.
+Not only will this tire you out faster, it’s also dangerous for everyone if you start running early on.
+At the starting line, there are hundreds of runners packed together.
+In the first kilometer or so, it would be too crowded to do a full run, so you’re better off using this stretch as a warm-up.
+Spend this time running your race pace and if you choose to stay in a group, make sure it’s consistent with yours.
+World’s Marathon says those who run with pace groups that are in line with theirs have greater chances of finishing and achieving time goals.

 Walking is perfectly okay

-Realistically, you’re not expected to actually run the entire 26.2 miles.
-Even seasoned marathoners have walk breaks, and it’s also part of their strategy to finish.
+Realistically, you’re not expected to actually run the entire 42 kilometers.
+Even seasoned marathoners have walking breaks, and it’s also part of their strategy to finish.
 It helps ease the impact on your legs and guarantees that you run your best whenever you’re not walking.
-Walking breaks are both mental and physical breaks that let you reassess yourself so you can run better with proper form according to Runner’s World.
+Walking breaks are both mental and physical breaks that let you reassess yourself so you can run better with proper form, according to Runner’s World.

-Sometimes people start the marathon with high hopes and expectations, but end up getting discouraged halfway through.
-One thing that past marathoners would suggest is to focus on running to finish a mile rather than reach the end.
+Sometimes people start a marathon with high hopes and expectations, but end up getting discouraged halfway through.
+One thing that past marathoners suggest is to focus on running to finish a kilometer rather than reach the end.
 Think about the miles you’ve finished rather than what you haven’t because it’s going to make you feel a lot worse throughout the marathon.

 This one is all about keeping your mental strength.
 There’ll probably be a time when you’ll be surpassed by old or slow runners, but don’t let it get to you.
 Some of them may look old, but they may have already finished marathons.
-Focus on your own performance and don’t try to compete with others because they’ve undergone a different training.
-If you compare your performance with other people’s, it’ll lessen your sense of fulfillment when you do finish
+Focus on your own performance.
+If you compare yourself with other people, it’ll lessen your sense of fulfillment when you do finish

 Wear comfort in your clothes